How Much Does Business Health Insurance Cost Per Employee?

 Business Health Insurance is an employee benefit that pays for your workers to have medical treatment in private hospitals and facilities.

-Offering private healthcare lets your staff bypass potentially long NHS waiting lists, getting back on their feet – and back to work – faster.
+Offering private healthcare lets your staff skip potentially long NHS waiting lists, and helps them to get back on their feet—and back to work—faster.
 Read more in our Guide To Business Health Insurance.

 Should You Offer Business Health Insurance?

-Offering Business Health Insurance means your team can skip lengthy waiting lists and get treatment in premium facilities, getting them back to work faster.
-They can also get access to perks such as virtual GPs and mental health support.
+By offering Business Health Insurance, your employees can skip long waiting lists, receive quicker treatment in premium facilities, and return to work sooner.
+Plus, they gain access to perks like virtual GPs and mental health support.

 Joe Toft, health & wellbeing expert at Drewberry

-Our workplace satisfaction survey found that 36% of employees wanted their employers to offer Business Health Insurance.
+Our 2024 Workplace Satisfaction survey found that 25% of employees want their employers to offer Business Health Insurance.

 Joseph Toft